Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 - a representation of the board with human interpretive feedback
 - a way to differentiate each turn so as not to overwhelm the user

+The best place to insert code for our board output is after all current text output has been displayed to the terminal.
+That way we know all rules of the game have been executed.
+This serves as a clean point to build an output for our users.

 [Return to README.md](README.md)